Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 Some of the protein constituents of this chromosomal substance — both the longer-term and the many transient constituents — can bind directly to DNA, thereby facilitating, blocking, or modifying the transcription of this or that gene.
 But other elements of chromatin, while not directly bound to DNA, nevertheless contribute crucially to the regulation of gene expression.
 Overall, the molecular factors associated with chromatin play roles such as the following:

 As you may surmise, then, it’s not as if the power to determine gene expression outcomes is one-sidedly delegated to any genetic sequences, any transcription factors, or any other entities.
-It is rather as if the result arises in the way a musical performance is evoked from a jazz orchestra.
+It is rather as if the result arises in the way a musical performance is evoked from a jazz ensemble.
 A distinct locus of DNA certainly offers its own expressive potentials, but there is no telling — no predicting solely from an analysis of the sketchy DNA “musical score” — how the locus may be employed within the improvised, multi-cellular performance leading from a single fertilized egg cell to the mature human being.

 But perhaps we would do better to imagine an exquisitely detailed, never-ending, self-assured, yet highly improvisational dance involving billions of molecular dancers within a cell — all coordinated with the choreography in neighboring cells and with the ongoing story of the organism as a whole.
 The performance, involving the fluid identity of countless players, is a long way from that of calculating or information-processing hardware and software.